 PaintYourLife.com creates paintings from any photo you give them.
 Their motto is “you capture it, our artists will paint it,” and that’s precisely what they do—for very little money.
-Possible subjects include portraits of anyone from loved ones to celebrities along with landscapes, homes, or your favorite vehicle.

 The paintings are handmade, but they certainly don’t qualify as original.
 The finished product has zero personality.

 It’s only with some digging that the truth about PaintYourLife comes out.
 The company provides a Painter’s Forum (accessible only through the FAQ section) where aspiring artists can ask PaintYourLife’s professionals technical questions.